 - Easy to clean!
 Trust me when I say you want the feeder (and waterer) that comes apart for easier cleaning.

 - Height can be adjusted to suit the chickens’ size.
 The feed should remain at the height of a chicken’s back.
 A hanging feeder works well because you can adjust the height as needed.
 Our favorite feeders are *here*.

 You may need more than one feeder.
 The Backyard Homestead - Guide to Raising Farm Animals suggests as a rule of thumb, allow 1.5 inches (4 cm) of space per bird around a tube feeder or 1 inch (2.5 cm) of space along a trough feeder.
 For free-choice feeding, allow enough space so that at least one third of your chickens can eat at the same time.
+These are our favorite.

 Waterers come in different designs as well.
 There are more expensive ones like automatic ones and cheaper ones like plastic ones.
-Each has their pros and cons.
+Each have their pros and cons.
 Our favorite is this one from Tractor Supply.

 Whether you are purchasing chicks or mature hens, you will need predator proof housing.
 There are SO many options when it comes to chicken coops, it can be overwhelming.
 Here are some things to consider whether you are buying a kit, having someone build it for you or you are doing it yourself:

 - Fencing - Chickens enjoy sunlight and fresh air.
-Making sure their area and coop are fenced properly is the key to keeping predators out especially at night.
-I am not a fan of chicken wire/poultry netting.
+Making sure their area and coop are fenced properly is the key to keeping predators out, especially at night.
+I am NOT a fan of chicken wire/poultry netting.
 It is easy to bend and does not hold up well to a predator determined to get its prey.
 We have found better luck with 1/4 inch hardware cloth like this.
 It is more expensive than chicken wire, but it protects your flock better.
 There are many different options for fencing and it really depends on your personal budget and the time you have to build.

 A SUGGESTION ON HOUSING